dmattox10/HN-Algolia/README.md

 # HN-Algolia (Success!!!!!!)
+Despite not being chosen for the role, this React project showcases my ability to quickly jump from using ContextAPI to Redux which I had not touched in nearly a year.
+The Algolia AI API is accessed by this front end project.

 At-home exercise for RTS-Labs to demonstrate the ability to pick up an unfamiliar element and integrate it into a project.
 Builds into a working docker container, Running on my home server.